 Salt & Wind Travel

-10 Naples Italy Foods Not To Miss On Your Next Trip
+10 Delicious Types Of Naples Italy Food To Try On Your Next Trip

-From pasta to pizza, Italian cuisine is appreciated (and copied) the world over.
-But did you know that, of the best-known dishes, a lot are Naples Italy foods?
-That’s because some of the most beloved Italian dishes have roots in the region of Campania.
+From pasta to pizza, Italian cuisine is appreciated (and copied) worldwide.
+But did you know that many of the best-known dishes are types of Naples Italy food?
+That’s because some of the most beloved Italian dishes have roots in Campania.

 Where Is Campania Italy?